 - Video Setting: In this field, you can configure the basic information of your camera. - Video Resolution: Select the desired video resolution format, including 160x120, 320x240 (default) and 640x480. - Compression Rate: Select the desired compression rate with five levels from Very Low to Very High.
-Higher video compression rate will generate more compact file size with less video quality and viseversa.
-The default setting is Medium. - Frame Rate: Select the frame rate desired with default setting at Auto for optimal frame rate. - Brightness Control: Adjust the brightness level with default setting at 64. - Contrast Control: Adjust the contrast level with default setting at 64.
+Higher video compression rate will generate more compact file size with less video quality and vise-versa.
+The default setting is Medium.